JYLim99/8-Bit/8-bit/README.md

 * Develop a barebone website
 * Develop the game Breakout to be featured using ReactJS
-* Login feature with authentication provided by firebase
+* Login feature with authentication provided by Firebase

 ### June

 * Develop the other games ie. Space Invaders and Pong using ReactJS
-* Make the website to be more UX/UI friendly by using CSS or other frameworks like Material UI/Bootstrap
+* Make the website to be more UX/UI friendly by using CSS
-* Create user profile page
+* Create registered user profile page
-* Adjust the game difficulty for better gaming experience
+* Adjust the game difficulty for better gaming experience: Change the difficulty of the game levels

 ### July

-* Set up Firestore
+* Complete set up for Firestore: This is to prepare for the leaderboard and multiplayer feature
+* Complete forum and superchat using firebase
-* Develop a point system with a leaderboard
+* Develop a leaderboard: Allow users to compare their scores
-* Multiplayer feature using Firestore
+* Multiplayer feature on Pong using Firestore
+* User testing & work on feedback
 * Final touch up on the design and UI